jrodolfo/twitter-feed-reader/README.md

-# twitter-feed-reader
+# Twitter Feed Reader
-Simple Java web app that implements a Twitter feed reader
+Simple Java web app that implements a Twitter Feed Reader

-A. How to run?
+A. How to run it?

 Open a command prompt and type: